Healthcare in Somerset

-Healthcare in Somerset, England was the responsibility of three clinical commissioning groups (CCGs) until July 2022.
-These covered the ceremonial county of Somerset, which comprises the areas governed by Somerset County Council and the unitary authorities of North Somerset and Bath and North East Somerset.
+Healthcare in Somerset, England has been the responsibility of three integrated care boards (ICBs) since July 2022.
+These replaced the former clinical commissioning groups (CCGs).

+The ICBs cover the ceremonial county of Somerset, which comprises the areas governed by the three unitary authorities of Somerset, North Somerset and Bath and North East Somerset.

 History

 From 1947 to 1965, National Health Service services in Somerset were managed by the South-Western Regional Hospital Board.
 In 1965, a new board was formed for Wessex which also covered Somerset.
 In 1974, the boards were abolished and replaced by regional health authorities; the whole of Somerset came under the South West RHA.
 Regions were reorganised in 1996 and Somerset came under the South and West (Wessex and South Western) Regional Health Authority.
 Somerset had its own area health authority from 1974 until 1992.

 Regional health authorities were reorganised and renamed strategic health authorities in 2002, with Somerset part of Dorset and Somerset SHA.
 In 2006, regions were again reorganised and Somerset came under NHS South West until that was abolished in 2013.
 There were three primary care trusts for the area: Bath & North East Somerset PCT, North Somerset PCT, and Somerset PCT.
 These trusts were abolished in 2013 and replaced by clinical commissioning groups, which were in turn abolished in 2022 and replaced by integrated care systems.